avniproject/avni-website/src/pages/blog/6-ways-Avni-is-helping-JSS-Maternal-Newborn-Child-health-programs.md

 ### 5. Saved time for data analysis and making reports for programme coordinators
 Avni has reduced the time and efforts for data analysis for programme coordinators.
 Various reports can be generated by a single click and can be downloaded in the format we want.
-Earlier, we used to analyse the data either in excel or SPSS and then write a report.
+Earlier, we used to analyse the data either in excel or SPSS and then write a report for MCH programme.For Phulwari programme, we were using WHO anthro software.
+Most of the time we had to use spss or excel for other various kind of analysis for Phulwari children.
+These efforts and time are now taken care by Avni itself.
 Reports can even be accessed in the field where the network is available.

 ![JSSCP Report Phulwari](/img/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs/JSSCP_Reports_Phulwari.png "JSSCP Report Phulwari")